2021 State Policy Agenda

 Protect the health of Illinois residents by ensuring reliable, safe water.

-Enable statewide lead service line replacement.
+Enable statewide lead service line replacement (HB3739 Robinson/SB 556 Bush).
 There is no safe level of lead exposure.
 Exposure can cause behavior problems and learning disabilities in young children, and also affects the health of adults.
 Illinois needs an adequately funded statewide commitment to eliminate its 680,000-plus lead service lines from our drinking water supply.
 As a member of the Illinois Environmental Council, MPC is advancing a bill that provides a timeline, structure, and revenue source for lead service line replacement.

 Increase drinking water affordability, equitable rate setting, and access.

-Fund a statewide study of water rates.
-In 2019, MPC supported passage of a bill tasking UIC with studying Illinois’ escalating water rates; unfortunately, it wasn’t funded.
+Fund a statewide study of water rates (HB3852+HB3853 Lapointe).
+In 2019, MPC supported passage of a bill tasking UIC with studying Illinois’ escalating water rates; unfortunately, the study wasn’t funded.
 MPC is advocating for $318,000 per year for two years to accomplish this important study.

-Ensure everyone has access to water during the pandemic.
-To ensure all residents have access to safe drinking water, MPC recommends that the Governor issue a moratorium on public utility water shutoffs through the end of the state of emergency.
-Alternatively, state legislation should be adopted to create a shutoff moratorium.
+Ensure everyone has access to water during the pandemic (HB632 Buckner/SB1645 Aquino).
+To ensure all residents have access to safe drinking water, state legislation should be adopted to create a moratorium on public utility water shutoffs through the end of the state of emergency.
 To assist residents who already have their water shutoff, the state should also provide bottled water to residents without access.

 Plan for and fund equitable, sustainable management of water resources.